Dependency Preservation May Prevent Stopping at $2NF$: Introduction

 There exists an algorithm which enables us to reach $3NF$ without moving through the sequence of normal forms (cf. \cite[pp. 289--292]{SiKoSu2006}).
 Yet, originally the subject has been introduced as a sequential process, in which a table which is in a certain normal form is transformed to the next one by applying an additional specific demand to it, so that the tables created by the decomposition (application of the process) adhere to the specific stronger demand, in addition to the previous ones.

-It was boldly stated and believed that any database can be presented in any of the first three normal forms.
-This is also inherent in the sequential process: stating that "A table in $2NF$ can be transformed to a set of tables in $3NF$ provided that ..." and that "Any database can be presented in $3NF$" encapsulate together the assumption that one could, if one wanted, keep some of the tables in one's database in $2NF$ and not move to $3NF$.
+Classical presentations (e.g. \cite{Kent83,MaNa2010}) describe $1NF$, $2NF$ and $3NF$ as successive stages of normalization.
+It was boldly stated in textbooks that any database can be presented in any of the first three normal forms.
+This is also inherent in the sequential process, it was a common belief that \qoute{A table in $2NF$ can be transformed to a set of tables in $3NF$ provided that ...} and that \qoute{Any database can be presented in $3NF$} encapsulate together the assumption that one could, if one wanted, keep some of the tables in $2NF$, without applying the additional decomposition rule associated with $3NF$.
+This raises the following question:

-However, in this paper we prove that, for certain databases, it is impossible to be `precisely' in $2NF$, in the sense that will be stated in Definition~\ref{p2nf} in the sequel.
-That is, there are situations in which, applying the demand for $2NF$ to a $1NF$ database, yields an illegitimate decomposition.
-(Interestingly, such a database can be transformed from $1NF$ to $3NF$ as a single, somewhat elaborate, pass, thus the overall normalization result is legitimate.)
-This will be shown to depend solely on the set of functional dependencies.
+\begin{question} \labelque{precise2NF} Given an initial table in $1NF$ and a set of functional dependencies, does there always exist a database in $2NF$ that can be obtained using only decomposition steps based on partial dependencies on candidate keys? \end{question}

+We answer \queref{precise2NF} negatively.
+We formalize the permitted operation as a $2NF$ decomposition step and call a database obtainable through such steps \emph{precisely in $2NF$}.
+We show that, for some sets of functional dependencies, applying only the $2NF$ decomposition rule cannot produce a proper $2NF$ database.
+Nevertheless, the initial table may still admit a proper decomposition directly into $3NF$.
+We then give a sufficient condition, expressed in terms of the functional dependencies, under which a database cannot be precisely in $2NF$.

-In section~\ref{sec2}, the notations, definitions and setup required for the rest of the paper are given.
-In section~\ref{sec3}, two types of problems of $2NF$ are presented; these are problems of a technical nature.
-The main problem, that of situations in which unable to normalize precisely to $2NF$, is presented in section~\ref{sec4}.
-This shows that, mathematically speaking, $2NF$ is not a sound normalization state, concluding the theme of the paper.
+In \secref{preliminaries}, the notations, definitions and setup required for the rest of the paper are presented.
+Two types of problems of $2NF$ are described in \secref{methodical}; these are problems of a technical nature.
+The main problem, that of situations for which it is impossible to normalize precisely to $2NF$, is stated in \secref{inability2NF}.
+This shows that, mathematically speaking, $2NF$ is not a sound normal form, concluding the theme of the paper.